hkeian47/hkeian47/README.md

 # Hello, I'm Hana! 👋

-I'm a passionate and dedicated student diving deep into the world of technology.
-My enthusiasm for coding and problem-solving has led me to explore various realms of computer science, and I'm always on the lookout to learn and grow.

 ## 🚀 What I'm Working On
 Currently, I'm focused on some exciting projects.
 Here are a few that I'd like to highlight: